 The operations of our Engineered Building Products business compete with a range of small and midsize metal, vinyl and wood fabricators and wood molding facilities.
 We also compete against sealant firms and insulated glass panel fabricators.
 Competition is primarily based on regional presence, custom engineering, product development, quality, service and price.
 The operations also compete with in-house operations of vertically integrated fenestration OEMs.
+Some of the primary competitors of the Engineered Building Products business include Edgetech, Intercept, Royal Group, Veka and Deceuninck.

-The Aluminum Sheet Building Products business competes with small to large aluminum sheet manufacturers, some of which are divisions or subsidiaries of major corporations with substantially greater resources than we have.
+The Aluminum Sheet Building Products business competes with small to large aluminum sheet manufacturers, some of which are divisions or subsidiaries of major corporations with substantially greater resources than we have, including Alcoa, Aleris, JW Aluminum and Jupiter.
 We compete in coil-coated and mill finished products, primarily on the basis of the breadth of product lines, the quality and responsiveness of our services, and price.